RetoHe/visual-analytics-energy-data/README.md

 The final preparation of the data, for the use with altair, happened in the notebooks/main-data-preparation.pynb file.
 The datasets for creating the altair charts were saved into data/melted_data/  and can be used directly with altair.

+## Visualizations:

+I have used the library Altair for my data visualizations.
+Altair is a statistical visualization library for Python, based on Vega and Vega-Lite, and the source is available on GitHub (https://altair-viz.github.io/index.html).

+With my visualization I wanted to show how the energy production and consumption has changed in the past 50 years in different parts of the world.
+Therefore I have used many different interactive line-, bar- and area charts.

 ## Here a few examples of my visualizations:

 ![Oil Consumption per Continent](img/Oil_Cons_global.png)